 How to become a Range Officer

-Training course are conducted in both metropolitan and regional areas of Victoria.
+Training courses are conducted in both metropolitan and regional areas of Victoria.
 Each prospective Range Officer must complete an application form that is to be sent to the SSAA Victoria State Office.

 This application form will ask a number of questions of the applicant to assess whether they qualify to become a Range Officer.
 The application form includes: